umee-network/umee/docs/architecture/ADR-002-deposit-assets.md

 When a user supplies tokens, the tokens are moved to the `x/leverage` module account.
 Simultaneously, uTokens are minted and sent to the user's wallet.
 The module uses its current token:uToken exchange rate.

-// MsgWithdrawAsset represents a user's request to withdraw supplied assets.
+// MsgWithdraw represents a user's request to withdraw supplied assets.
-// Coin denomination must be a uToken. message MsgWithdrawAsset {
+// Coin denomination must be a uToken. message MsgWithdraw {
   string                   supplier = 1;
   cosmos.base.v1beta1.Coin coin     = 2 [(gogoproto.nullable) = false];
 }